Types of Solar Panels & Solar Systems for Your Home

 When thinking about a solar system, one of the early considerations is whether you want to connect the solar panels to the grid, and whether or not you want to include battery storage in your system.
 Here we’ll break down the three options:

 Grid-Tied Solar – The most common form of solar installation is one that is tied to the electrical grid.
 This allows the home to use solar, but not be 100% reliant on the sun shining, allowing you to draw power from the grid as needed.
 This system is typically the lowest cost as it doesn’t require additional equipment that an off-grid system does.
-Additionally, most states offer net metering which pays you for the electricity you generate above what you use.
+Additionally, most states offer net metering which pays you or credits you for the electricity you generate above what you use.
 Through net metering, you are pushing power into the grid and getting compensated for it.
 One consideration of grid-tied solar is that if the grid experiences a power outage your solar system will typically stop working.
 Solar inverters are designed to shut off solar power in order to protect line workers as they work on restoring power.
 These workers need to know that the power lines are not electrified due to homeowners’ solar generation.
 In order to have sustained power during a power outage, you’ll want to include battery storage (discussed below) and ensure that your system has ‘islanding capabilities’ that allow it to disconnect from the grid in the event of a power outage.

 Grid-Tied Solar With Battery Storage – Adding battery storage to your system has several benefits.
 Outside of providing power during a blackout, a battery can also reduce your reliance on the grid when electricity rates are higher.
 There is a push by some states to implement what’s called Time of Use (TOU) rates for electricity.
 This means that you pay more for electricity during peak-use hours, often after the sun is lower in the evening hours and your panels are not generating as much power.
 Drawing power from your battery during these expensive times can be a nice cost-saving measure.